 When a loan application is created, submitted, and reviewed.

 The amount charged for creating, submitting, and reviewing a loan; usually paid with other closing costs.

 A choice that is utilized during the loss mitigation process that enables the defaulted borrower to receive a loan from HUD for an amount that will pay off their past due mortgage payments.
 This loan does not carry interest.

 Acronym for Principal, Interest, Taxes, and Insurance, which are the parts that make up a mortgage payment.

 Acronym for Private Mortgage Insurance, which is offered by some privately owned businesses for borrowers who are paying a down payment lesser than 20%.

 When a borrower is approved for a specific loan amount before they make a property purchase.
 They will continue to be approved at the time of purchase unless their qualification circumstances change.

-An option open to borrowers, who have defaulted on their mortgage, where they will be able to sell the property and pay off their mortgage instead of facing foreclosure.
+An option open to borrowers who have defaulted on their mortgage.
+They will be able to sell the property and pay off their mortgage instead of facing foreclosure.

 When a lender calculates how much they could possibly lend the borrower before the approval process.

 Payments made on a specified schedule to continue insurance protection.